knuesel/typst-minideck/util.typ

 /*
   Return a dict with fields `left`, `right`, `top`, `bottom`.
-  `margins` can take the same values as typst's page.margin.
+  `margins` can take the same values as typst's page.margin, except for `inside` and `outside` which are ignored.
   Fields that can't be determined from `margins` are set to `auto`.
 */
 #let standard-margin-fields(margins) = {